freedesktop/zeitgeist/test/test-engine-extension.rst

 How do extensions to the engine work?
 =====================================

-Extensions are objects which are maintained in external python modules with optional methods which are accessible from a ZeitgeistEngine object.
+Extensions are Python modules that run inside the Zeitgeist process.
+They have full access to the database and any other internals of the daemon.
-There is only one extension right now called RelevancyProvider, which is not enable by default (for now).
+There is only one extension right now called Blacklist, which is in fact a part of the core Zeitgeist API, but is implemented as an extension anyway.

-Per default there is no extension enabled
+Per default you will see only the Blacklist extension

     >>> from _zeitgeist.engine.main import ZeitgeistEngine
     >>> engine = ZeitgeistEngine()
     >>> len(engine.extensions)
-    0
+    1

 To create a new extension you have to subclass the Extension class and provide a list of accessible methods in PUBLIC_METHODS